Nourakab/aircall-app/README.md

 Search and Filter: Search for calls by number and filter calls based on type.
 Undo Actions: Undo the last archive action using a Snackbar notification.

+You have the choice to be an Owner (3 different owners created) or an Admin.
+Owner: can view its specific calls in the inbox tab
+Admin: can view the calls from the users in the inbox tab.

+Here are the login details:
+Owner 1
+Email: owner1@example.com
+Password: OwnerPass1!

+Owner 2
+Email: owner2@example.com
+Password: OwnerPass2!

+Owner 3
+Email: owner3@example.com
+Password: OwnerPass3!

+Admin
+Email: admin@example.com
+Password: AdminPass1234&
+For security, type the password AdminPass1234& twice.

 The tabs are explained as follow:

 Activity tab: Displays all active (non-archived) calls with an option to archive all calls.